 The number of patents needed to perform a certain business function and whether cross licensing or litigation dispute settlement can be facilitated is also important.
 As with any DCF calculations, it is important to consider whether the buyer is interested more in the current value or the future value of the patent.
 Discounts must be made based on the risks associated with the future value.
 The largest of these risks include: validity, single assets, and open apps.

 This type of valuation can be considered a bit of an art when determining the current value of IP.
 But, use a Venn diagram and include segments for novelty, infringement and prior art in each circle.
 Then, you can see where an ideal patent should sit and compare it to the one in question.

 A patent is more valuable if it is novel and avoids both infringement and prior art.
 The star indicates the sweet spot for the highest current value.
 Standard essential patents that also have function aspects are the most valuable.
 Modern IP market development includes an increased focus on patents with standard and functional aspects because of the enormous amount of money involved in potential transactions.

 As you can see, there is a sophisticated and growing patent and patent portfolio market growing across the globe.
 This IP market development will continue to grow for years to come as we see commoditization increase.
 Please feel free to view GHB Intellect’s Chief Strategy officer, Dr.Masoud Vakili’s presentation for the IIPLA, on this very topic.
 The video can be accessed below.
+To learn more about valuations please read about the Intellectual Property Valuation Services we offer.
 For further questions about the monetization or valuation of your patent or portfolio in this developing IP market, please contact us directly.